impressivemachines/ImpressiveAI/README.md

     mA.block(10,0,5,5).diag().copy_from(svd.matrixU.col(0).head(5));

 ### Build Instructions
 This code was developed on the Mac.
 We will be adding some make files eventually, but the code itself is not very demanding to build.
 To compile against it, merely include the imp_core.h file.
-All the functions and objects are within the im namespace.
+All the functions and objects are within the 'im' namespace.